-- 0: There are no, or extremely limited, welfare state policies (education, health, retirement, unemployment, poverty programs). - 1: Almost all of the welfare state policies are means-tested. - 2: Most welfare state policies means-tested, but a significant portion (e.g. 1/4 or 1/3)

-is universalistic and potentially benefits everyone in the population.

-- 3: The welfare state policies are roughly evenly divided between means-tested and universalistic. - 4: Most welfare state policies are universalistic, but a significant portion (e.g., 1/4 or 1/3) are means-tested - 5: Almost all welfare state policies are universal in character.
+- 0: There are no, or extremely limited, welfare state policies (education, health, retirement, unemployment, poverty programs). - 1: Almost all of the welfare state policies are means-tested. - 2: Most welfare state policies means-tested, but a significant portion (e.g. 1/4 or 1/3) is universalistic and notantially benefits everywhere in the population - is universalistic and potentially benefits everyone in the population. - 3: The welfare state policies are roughly evenly divided between means-tested and universalistic. - 4: Most welfare state policies are universalistic, but a significant portion (e.g., 1/4 or 1/3) are means-tested. - 5: Almost all welfare state policies are universal in character.
 Only a small portion is means-tested.